 Fair and Progressive Employers in the Midst of Challenging Times

-Learn from Aviva, winner of the Tripartite Alliance Award 2021, on how they put employees at the heart of the organisation, and its people initiatives.
+Learn from OCBC Bank, winner of the Tripartite Alliance Award 2021, on how they help prepare employees for the future of jobs.

 Since the COVID-19 outbreak, the employment landscape had been in topsy turvy with employers trying to sustain their businesses, while keeping their employees safe and gainfully employed.
 The Tripartite Alliance Award (TAA) 2021 ceremony, organised by the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), recognised 21 organisations and six individuals for their fair and progressive employment practices and keeping their employees at the heart of their businesses.

 Hear from OCBC Bank, TAA winner of the Fair and Progressive Employment Practices and Work-Life Excellence categories as well as the Pinnacle award winner, on how they take a long-term view with its employees and help prepare them for the future of jobs.